openmaker-eu/watchtower-news/README.md

 # Watchtower-News

-Watchtower-News is a topic-based news feed generator.
+Watchtower-News is a topic-based news-feed generator.

 - Collect fresh and popular **news**, **articles** and **blog posts** around **topics that you define**.
 - Publish this collected content through an **API**.